-Foreign companies wishing to set up shop in the Netherlands can set up the existing foreign legal entity in the country without the need to convert it into a Dutch legal entity.
+Foreign companies wishing to set up shop in the Netherlands can set up the existing foreign legal entity through a representative office or establishment in the country without the need to convert it into a Dutch legal entity.
 They will however be required to deal with both international and Dutch law.
 All foreign companies with establishments in the Netherlands must be registered with the Chamber of Commerce.